-For fiscal year 2020, capital outlay revenue was assumed at an increase of 2% of the current rate per student.
-The budgets reflect the Florida Education Finance Program funding increase of \$175 per student.
-A 2% merit increase for all staff was budgeted as well as safety initiatives for security resource officers.
-All other expenditures are budgeted in alignment with enrollment changes and the School's strategic objectives.
+For fiscal year 2022, the Florida Education Finance Program funding and the capital outlay revenue assumed at a flat rate in comparison to the current rate per student.
+The teacher salary allocation will continue to be a part of the base FEFP funding.
+A 2% merit increase for all staff was included in the budget.
+All other expenditures are budgeted in alignment with enrollment changes and the school's strategic objectives.